The Bankrate promise

 What is a certificate of deposit (CD)?

-A certificate of deposit (CD) is a special kind of savings account that grows in value over a specific period of time, ranging from six months to five years.
-Unlike with a regular savings account, you can’t withdraw funds for that specific period of time, making this more of a long-term savings vehicle than one designed for short-term gains.
+A certificate of deposit (CD) is a special kind of savings account offered by banks and credit unions.
+It grows in value over a specific period of time, ranging from six months to five years.
+But unlike a regular savings account, you can’t withdraw funds during the term you select, making a CD more of a long-term savings vehicle than one designed for short-term gains.

 What is a CD-secured loan?